artificialrevelations/fp-workshop-jvm/README.md

 ## Workshop plan:

-Please check out the [wiki](https://github.com/ajoz/fp-workshop-jvm/wiki)
+For a detailed workshop plan and a description of all parts please check out the [wiki](https://github.com/ajoz/fp-workshop-jvm/wiki).